Is It Okay To Send Goodnight Texts To Her If You’re Not In A Relationship?

 Avoiding text message miscommunication

 Texting does not allow for many communication signals, including facial expressions, body language, eye contact, tone of voice, and hand gestures.
 In person, if someone says, “Whatever,” the context clues given from non-verbal communication will help you interpret what they are trying to convey.
+You’ll be able to interpret whether their vibes are funny, good, aggravated, or indifferent.
 However, in texts, “Whatever” might mean any of the following

 • I guess